EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 * `/mrkrabs` Gives you a large amount of money
 * `/forceunlock` Removes all logic requirements for every location
 * `/complete <locID>` Force completes a location and rewards its contents.
-Use "CANDO" as the locID to force complete all locations available with `/locs`
+Use "-all" as the locID to force complete all locations available with `/locs`.
+Use "-allf" as the locID to force complete all locations available with `/locs -f`